Weighing app development on Sony

 • Audio testing is equally important: Sony TVs may support Dolby Atmos or proprietary audio enhancements, so verifying playback quality across models can enhance the user experience.

-App Store submission & compatibility
+App Store submission and compatibility

 • Declare TV-specific capabilities (e.g., LEANBACK_LAUNCHER) and provide TV-ready assets (banners, icons, screenshots).